bio4j/gsoc15/ideas/Integrate-Reactome-into-Bio4j.md

 - **difficulty** _medium_
 - **technologies** _aws++, biology++, scala++, java++, git++_

 Biological pathways data itself is extremely useful in life sciences basic research as well as in applied research in precision medicine or biotechnology.
-Graph database technology enables modeling this kind of data in a more similar way to the natural structure of the data.
+Graph database technologies enable the modeling of this kind of data in a way much closer to their natural structure.

-Reactome is a curated and manually reviewed database of biological pathways.
-It contains species-specific pathways being the _reaction_ the basic unit.
+[Reactome](http://www.reactome.org/) is a curated and manually reviewed database of biological pathways.
+It contains species-specific pathways, with the _reaction_ being the basic unit.
 The pathways are defined as the set of biological entities such as proteins, nucleic acids or small molecules that are involved in a set of reactions from a particular biological network together with the relations among them.
+We will need to design a convenient graph model for all this, integrating not only the Reactome data but also all the existing links to other entities already in Bio4j (proteins, GO terms, etc).

-The applicant should be able to read biological texts and understand basic molecular biological concepts.
+A biology/bioinformatics background would be almost necessary; you should be able to read biological texts and understand basic molecular biology concepts.

 ### Expected outcome

 A/some bio4j module/s providing access to Reactome data linked with bio4j model entities.

 ### Mentors